CodeForBaltimore/Bmore-Responsive/README.md

     - [Contributors ✨](#contributors-)

 <!-- /TOC -->

-# Bmore Responsive
-An API to drive disaster and emergency response systems.

 ## Documentation
 Detailed documents describing this project and its use are available in this repository.
 The documentation currently available is as follows: